 Unclaimed Royalty Payments: How to Find Yours

 Every year, operators send royalty checks that can't be delivered.
 The owner moved.
 The owner died and no heir claimed the interest.
 The address was wrong.
 The check was returned.
-After a state-mandated holding period, those unclaimed funds are turned over to the state's unclaimed property division.
+After a state-mandated holding period, those unclaimed funds are turned over to the state's unclaimed property division through a process called escheatment.

 How It Happens